Are Hot Dogs Good or Bad For Bodybuilding? (Pros & Cons)

 macronutrients in hot dogs

-The macronutrient content of a hot dog may surprise some people because they are quite low in protein at only 7 grams of protein per hot dog.
-Along with this, they contain around 2 grams of carbs, 17 grams of fat.
+The macronutrient content of a hot dog may surprise some people because they are pretty low in protein, at only 7 grams per hot dog.
+They also contain around 2 grams of carbs and 17 grams of fat.

-Eating too many hot dogs too frequently could cause some health issues over time, but having hot dogs every so often in moderation is not something that would impact our health.
+Eating too many hot dogs too frequently could cause some health issues over time.

 Micronutrient Content Of Hot Dogs

-Micronutrients are really important for our bodies to function optimally, therefore although calories and macronutrients are the most important for body composition, we still need to consume adequate micronutrients.
+Micronutrients are really important for our bodies to function optimally.
+Therefore, although calories and macronutrients are the most important for body composition, you still need to consume adequate micronutrients.

-We can make up for the lack of micronutrients in hot dogs by consuming them with foods that are high in micronutrients like fruits and vegetables.
-However, by themselves, hot dogs are insufficient.
+You can make up for the lack of micronutrients in hot dogs by consuming foods high in micronutrients, like fruits and vegetables.

-1. Hot Dogs Keep Us Full For Longer Periods
+1. Hot Dogs Keep You Full For Longer Periods

-Hot dogs will keep us full for longer periods because of the higher amounts of fat that they contain.
-This can be useful in keeping us more satisfied between meals because fat is slower to digest.
+Hot dogs may keep you full for longer periods because of the higher amounts of fat they contain.
+This is because dietary fats digest more slowly.

-That being said, there are better fat options out there than hot dogs that will provide us with healthier sources of fat and more micronutrients such as avocado, olive oil, and nuts.
+That said, there are better fat options out there than hot dogs that will provide you with healthier fat sources and more micronutrients, such as avocado, olive oil, and nuts.

 2. Hot Dogs Are Affordable

-Hot dogs are very affordable so if we do have less money to allocate to our grocery budget then hot dogs can be an item that we can pick up just so that we’re consuming some protein in our meals.
+Hot dogs are very affordable.
+If you have less money to allocate to your grocery budget, hot dogs can be an item topick up and get some protein in your meals.

-That being said, hot dogs are not a great source of protein and there are certainly better options out there for protein foods but if it’s the best we can do then it is an option.
+That said, hot dogs are not a great source of protein, and there are certainly better options for protein foods.

-I would recommend pairing a hot dog with some micronutrients (salad, fruit, etc.) and some carbs can make it a more balanced meal (potatoes, bread, etc.).
+Pairing a hot dog with micronutrients (salad, fruit, etc.) and carbs (potatoes, bread, etc.) can make it a more balanced meal.

 1. Hot Dogs Are Low In Micronutrients

-If we’re consuming hot dogs regularly, then this is more of a concern because they could impact our health.
+If you’re consuming hot dogs regularly, this is more of a concern because they could impact your health.

-However, if we’re only having them once in a while and we’re pairing them with some fruits and/or vegetables, then this is less of a health concern.
+However, if you’re only having them once in a while and are pairing them with some fruits and vegetables, this is less of a health concern.

 2. Hot Dogs Macronutrient Distribution Is Unhelpful

-For bodybuilding, we typically want foods that are high in protein, high or low in carbs depending on our current goals, and healthy fats in moderation but hot dogs do not fit the bill.
+For bodybuilding, you typically want foods high in protein, high or low in carbs, depending on your current goals, and healthy fats in moderation.
+Hot dogs do not fit the bill.

-Hot dogs are one of those foods that almost feels like a waste of calories and macronutrients because they aren’t bringing much to the table to help us achieve our bodybuilding goals.
+Hot dogs are one of those foods that feel like a waste of calories and macronutrients.

 Can You Eat Hot Dogs Before Workouts?